A growing business often reaches a point where team collaboration isn't creating business impact.

 More time for human work

 Still, collaboration is hindered by more than just paperwork.
-On average, we spend 15 hours a week on isolating manual processes like spreadsheets and emails, according to a study by Service Now.
+On average, we spend 40 percent of our workday on our primary tasks, according to the State of Work report by Workfront.
 Employees reported frustration at the lack of time for 'real work.'
 As Steve Hunt says:

 Humans excel making emotional connections, scanning environments and recognizing patterns and adapting their behavior in the moment to anomalies.

 Although admin is an essential part of our working lives, the time we spend on it isn't.
 So what's the solution?
 Automation tools.
 There are tools for social media, communication, marketing and even sales, so regardless of what's eating up your time, there's a way to get it back.
 These are cost-effective solutions for saving time and boosting happiness.